 When it comes to success I admit I do make sure it’s visible to the people who count (so I might email my head of school, or put details in a faculty newsletter).
 But I don’t put new articles up on my door any more.

-4. You mentioned that the responses to the wall were either students/early career researchers, or more experienced academics who also shared their failures.
+4. You mentioned that the responses to the wall were either students, or more experienced academics who also shared their failures.
 If you think back being a student, were there any mentors who set an example with sharing failures?

 Absolutely.
 Geoffrey Walford is a (now retired) Professor who taught me qualitative research methods, and who was an examiner of my PhD.
 I remember reading in one of his books a really nasty review that he received, and his account of how he responded.
 That made me realise rejections happen to everyone, and there’s no shame in sharing our rejections publically.